hyndex/CAN-Test/README.md

 ```

 Defaults: `can0`, 125000 bit/s, oscillator 8000000, interrupt GPIO25.
 It backs up `/boot/config.txt` (or `/boot/firmware/config.txt`), ensures the overlays are present, and if `can0` already exists it configures and brings it up immediately.
 Reboot after first run to load overlays.
+The script also removes any existing MCP2515 overlay lines to avoid conflicting settings.

 ## Expected runtime output